NedKe/JS-PP2-The-Runner/README.md

 ### Browser Compatability

-The website was tested on the following browsers:
+The website was tested on Google Chrome.

--   Google Chrome

 ## Bugs